adam-singer/DartBoard/README.md

 Dart Board
 ==========

 An example implementation of try.dartlang.org.
-This is still in the early stages.
-Thinking forward about doing some couchdb integration and maybe #tag cloud at a later time.
+This is still in the early stages, be careful of use.
+Thinking forward about doing couchdb integration and maybe #tag cloud at a later time.
+It would be fun to let individuals tag code.

 Currently only works on mac and has few hard coded paths that need to be fixed.A modified DartVM needs to be compiled with the bin/ objects removed, they could be considered unsafe in this type of implementation.